 8. Leaving Your Pet in Your Room

 Whether your pet is allowed to be left alone in your room varies from hotel to hotel.
 More often than not, pets are explicitly requested to not be left unattended in your room, or the assumption is made that you won’t do this.
-Although sometimes exceptions are made for brief periods, such as dining on breakfast at the hotel.
+Although sometimes exceptions are made for brief periods, such as eating breakfast in the hotel’s dining room.

 If you have been provided with a door sign saying that my pet or dog has been left in the room, leave this on the door.
 Alternatively, leave the usual do-not-disturb sign on the door.
 You may also need to make special arrangements with house keeping, or cancel house keeping.